raed-ra/H4-Quizapp/README.md

 Features:

-You can choose question categories.
+You can choose questions from 3 different categories.
 Two categories download questions from another website(https://opentdb.com/) using API.
-One category has the questions stored in a JSON file locally to the index file.
+One category has the questions stored in a JSON file locally to the index.html file.
+Note: A lot more question category/topic can be added using the API used above.
+However whats put on the website is to show the capability of the application, more topics can be added.

 It has a CSS loader that will not allow load the next page until the quesions are availabe from the internet.